We take your privacy very seriously. We are not in the business of selling or monetizing your data in any way.

-In order to do its job, Unread needs to interact with your feed service account.
+In order to do its job, Unread needs to interact with your feed service accounts.
 That interaction is subject to the privacy policies of your feed services:

 Unread stores your feed service account credentials securely in the iOS Keychain.
-With the exception of Fever, Unread uses HTTPS exclusively to communicate with feed services.
+With the exception of Fever and with the exception of ad images from Inoreader, Unread uses HTTPS exclusively to communicate with feed services.
 Unread will use HTTPS exclusively to communicate with Fever unless the customer adds the account with an HTTP URL.

 1a.
 Web-based Login